ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 #### 2. Submit batch scripts with `sbatch`

 Batch job scripts (also known as job scripts) are scripts that contain `#!/bin/bash` at the beginning of each script and are submitted to the slurm workload manager by using `sbatch`.
+They are scripts that contain code usually written in `bash`.
+We can use most commands (and a few more) that we would use at the command line within our `sbatch` script.

 When we submit a script to slurm it is considered a _job_ and gets a unique _job ID_ assigned to it.

 First, let's create a script called **HelloWorld.sh**.